nexus

 Nexus

-A CLI tool that gives Claude Code persistent memory across sessions.
+A CLI tool that gives AI agents persistent memory across sessions.
 One binary, no daemon, no dependencies beyond Go.

 Nexus solves the biggest limitation of AI-assisted development: context loss between sessions.
-Every time you start a new Claude Code conversation, the AI starts from zero — no memory of what you built yesterday, what decisions you made, or where you left off.
-Nexus fixes that by automatically tracking every session, every project, and every change, then making all of it instantly available to Claude in future conversations.
+Every time you start a new AI coding conversation, the AI starts from zero — no memory of what you built yesterday, what decisions you made, or where you left off.
+Nexus fixes that by automatically tracking every session, every project, and every change, then making all of it instantly available in future conversations.

 Why Nexus Exists

-Claude Code is powerful within a single session, but across sessions it has no memory.
+AI coding tools are powerful within a single session, but across sessions they have no memory.
 You end up re-explaining your project, re-briefing context, and losing momentum.
 Nexus closes that gap:

-• Before Nexus: "Hey Claude, last week we refactored the auth module and decided to use JWTs instead of session tokens.
+• Before Nexus: "Hey Claude, last week we refactored auth and decided to use JWTs instead of session tokens.
 The migration is half done.
 Here's what's left..."

 • After Nexus: Claude runs nexus resume and instantly knows what happened, what changed, and what's next.

-Nexus answers three questions: "What's the state of everything?", "What did I do last?", and "What should Claude know before we start?"
+Nexus answers three questions: "What's the state of everything?", "What did I do last?", and "What should the AI know before we start?"

 Persistent Memory for AI Sessions

-Nexus automatically captures every Claude Code session — what files were changed, what commits were made, and what the session accomplished.
+Nexus automatically captures every coding session — what files were changed, what commits were made, and what the session accomplished.
 This data persists in a local SQLite database that survives across conversations.
-When you start a new session, Claude can query Nexus to understand:
+When you start a new session, the AI can query Nexus to understand:

 • What you worked on recently across all your projects